Troubleshooting and FAQs

 Why am I getting a feature flags error on my survey?

-If you're seeing: Update survey failed: Cohort with behavioral filters cannot be used in feature flags. or similar, it's because surveys are powered by feature flags for user property targeting.
+If you're seeing: Update survey failed: Cohort with behavioral filters cannot be used in feature flags. or similar, it's because surveys are powered by feature flags for person property targeting.

-Currently we do not support behavioral cohorts in flags which is why you might see an error if setting a user property that contains a behavioral cohort in your survey.
+Currently we do not support dynamic cohorts in flags, which is why you might see an error if setting a person property that contains a dynamic cohort in your survey.
+Upvote this issue if this would be useful for you.

 Will I be double charged for feature flags if I use surveys?